CommonsAndCode/website/content/en/about/statutes/_index.md

   showTableOfContents: true
 ---

-This section contains translations of all texts regulating our internal structure.

-Please note that only the German original texts are legally relevant.
+Please note that the following texts are translations and only the [German original texts](/de/ueber-uns/statuten/) are legally relevant.